amarnathbarpanda/Foodies-App/README.md

 # Foodies-App

 - This is a meal app built using Vanilla JavaScript.
-- It uses Font Awesome Icons to make thing interactive and meaningful.
+- It uses Font Awesome Icons to make things interactive and meaningful.
 - It has an amazing UI and provides an amazing user experience.

 1. Home Page